GPflow/GPflow/README.md

 # GPflow

-GPflow is a package for building Gaussian process models in python, using [TensorFlow](github.com/tensorflow).
+GPflow is a package for building Gaussian process models in python, using [TensorFlow](github.com/tensorflow) by James Hensman and Alexander G. de G. Matthews.

 # Install

 ### 1) Install tensorflow fork.
 To make Gaussian processes work, we've had to add some extra functionality to TensorFlow.
 You'll need to install our [fork](github.com/GPflow/tensorflow), by building the pip package.
-This means:
+You will also need [Bazel](http://bazel.io/).
+The sequence of commands is:

 ```
 pip remove tensorflow
-git clone github.com/gpflow/tensorflow
+git clone --recurse-submodules github.com/gpflow/tensorflow
 cd tensorflow
 bazel build -c opt //tensorflow/tools/pip_package:build_pip_package
 bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/tensorflow_pkg
 pip install /tmp/tensorflow_pkg/<package name>
 ```

+For more information see [this page](https://www.tensorflow.org/versions/master/get_started/os_setup.html#installing-from-sources).

 ### 2) install package
 GPflow is a pure python library for now, so you could just add it to your path (we use `python setup.py develop`) or try an install `python setup.py install` (untested).